 The main purpose of parole is to increase community safety.
-Parole does this by providing structured, supported and supervised transition of prisoners serving long sentences (8+ years) from prison back into the community.
+Parole does this by providing structured, supported and supervised transition of prisoners serving long sentences (primarily life-sentenced prisoners) from prison back into the community.

 IPRT believes that the early prison release system in Ireland should be coherent, transparent and fair.
-We have long campaigned for the establishment of a statutory parole system, which is fully independent of political control.
-This would help to achieve clarity in the law and support a proper balance between the protection of the public and the rights of sentenced persons to a fair and balanced system of release.
+We long campaigned for the establishment of a statutory parole system, which is fully independent of political control.
+We have long believed that this would help to achieve clarity in the law and support a proper balance between the protection of the public and the rights of sentenced persons to a fair and balanced system of release.

 5th October 2016

 A short briefing outlining IPRT recommendations for reform of the current parole system.

 Read IPRT's latest comments in the media on sentencing for murder along with new information concerning the parole process.